medinapdr/archguard-llm/ai-agents/code-architecture-checker/system-prompt.md

 - The pattern must be based solely on what exists in the code — **not** what "should" exist.

-- Always provide your response for each identified pattern following the format below:
+- Always provide your response for each identified pattern in pure Markdown format, adhering strictly to the specified schema inside the block below:
 	```
 	## <architectural_pattern_title>